Slasher006/SlashersRaspDisplay/README.md

 *Building*
 Dependency = wiringPi

-Change Lines in compile.sh to match your Paths
+Change Lines in compile.sh and LCDslash.service to match your Paths

 do ./compile.sh